Diamonds Are Forever (1971) - Review

 Release: 1971

-Critics Rating: ★★★ (3/5 stars, crowd-pleasing entertainment with limited dramatic ambition)
+Critics Rating: ★★★ (3/5 stars, entertaining spectacle with limited ambition)

 Audience Rating: ★★★ (3/5 stars, enjoyable)